jejacks0n/teaspoon/README.md

 <img src="https://raw.github.com/modeset/teaspoon/master/screenshots/logo_big.png" alt="Logo by Morgan Keys" align="right" />
 <sup>Logo by [Morgan Keys](http://www.morganrkeys.com/)</sup>

 Teaspoon is a Javascript test runner built for Rails.
-It runs tests in the browser or headless using PhantomJS or Selenium WebDriver.
+It can run tests in the browser and headless using PhantomJS or Selenium WebDriver.

-The goal is to be simple, while still providing the most complete Javascript testing solution for Rails.
+The project goal is to stay simple while also providing the most complete Javascript testing solution for Rails.

-Teaspoon takes advantage of the asset pipeline.
-And ships with support for Jasmine, Mocha, and QUnit. *Note that Jasmine 2.0 is not supported at this time.*
+Teaspoon takes advantage of the asset pipeline, and ships with support for Jasmine, Mocha, and QUnit.

-Ok, another Javascript test runner, right?
-Yeah, that's tough, but we're pretty confident Teaspoon is one of the nicest and most full featured you'll find at the moment.
-And if you disagree, let us know and we'll likely fix whatever it is that you didn't like.

 Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter @modeset_.

 If you'd like to use Teaspoon with [Guard](https://github.com/guard/guard), check out the [guard-teaspoon](https://github.com/modeset/guard-teaspoon) project.

-Or, if you'd want to use [Spring](https://github.com/rails/spring) preloader, use with  [spring-commands-teaspoon](https://github.com/alejandrobabio/spring-commands-teaspoon).
+Or, if you want to use the [Spring](https://github.com/rails/spring) preloader, use the unofficial [spring-commands-teaspoon](https://github.com/alejandrobabio/spring-commands-teaspoon).

 ## Screenshots